cfsgoncalves/lovelystay-project/README.md

 # Lovely Stay

-A small project written in `typescript` to fetch users from github a produce a database associated with the programming languages that they know.
+A small project written in `typescript` to fetch users from GitHub and produce a database associated with the programming languages that they know.

-The project is divided in 4 main directories:
+The project is divided into 4 main directories:
-- database, where it cotains the migrations and the models/entities that acess the database.
+- database, which contains the migrations and the models/entities that access the database.
-- presentation, where in this case is where the cli code is.
-Althought, if you want to add for example rest enpoints, here would the write place.
+- presentation, where in this case, the CLI code is.
+However, if you want to add the rest of the endpoints, here would be the right place.
 - services, the layer of abstraction where business logic lives.
 It is where the main decisions regarding the project lay.
-- tests : the test package, where the function and functionalities of the project are tested.
+- tests, the test package, where the function and functionalities of the project are tested.

 The `app.js` is the main file of the project.